terzo/fei4Analyzer/README.md

 You can explore the options calling the help:
 $ fei4analyzer -h

-The fei4analyzer also uses open omp, to install on MAC OSX you need clang-omp.
-In case you are a MAC user check Makefile_mac to substitute the default Makefile.
+To install on MAC OSX you need to get _llvm_.
+Try with homebrew (https://brew.sh/):
+$ brew install llvm

 If you are a Windows user you are not supported.